-Miranda Lambert Rocks Tight Jeans, Tank & Brown Fringe Jacket While Belting Out Her Hit Song “Bluebird”
+Miranda Lambert Rocks Tight Jeans, Tank & Brown Fringe Jacket While Belting Out Her Hit Song ‘Bluebird’

 “I keep crying to the new album, both happy and sad tears it s so good oh my god, best one yet I love you so much Miranda, my dream is to sing like you, you’re my biggest inspiration,” a third Instagrammer raved.

-The singer’s highly-anticipated new album titled “Wilcard” is out now.
+The singer’s highly-anticipated new album titled Wildcard is out now.